Osaka, Japan

 Overview of the business mission

-The business mission to Osaka will last five days in total, including three days of exhibiting, business matchmaking and networking at WHX, as well as sector insights and a study tour.
+The business mission to Osaka will be for a duration of five days in total, including three days of exhibiting, business matchmaking and networking, as well as sector insights and a study tour.

 The business mission agenda is as follows:

-• Day 2: Briefing and lecture session with sectoral experts, matching event or site visit.
+- Day 2: Briefing and lecture session with sectoral experts, matchmaking event/site visit.

-• Day 3-5: Exhibition, networking and business match-making sessions at the World Health Expo.
+- Day 3: Exhibition, networking and business matchmaking sessions at the World Health Expo.

 Services/benefits the EU participants will be receiving